-- Initially, create some forward drive and decrease fall rate slightly to initiate the transition
+- Create some forward drive and decrease fall rate slightly to initiate the transition

 - Carry just enough momentum to travel smoothly through the other flyer’s burble but not too much that it creates extra distance from the other flyer

-- Keeping your chin up during the beginning and middle of this transition will help give you the correct body position and ensure you can keep eye contact with the other flyer
+- Keep your chin up during the beginning and middle of this transition to create the correct body position and ensure you can keep eye contact with the other flyer

 - Create some forward drive and increase fall rate slightly to initiate the transition

-- Make sure to fly through the back-fly portion of the transition up to sit-fly without creating too much distance from the other flyer
+- Fly through the Back Fly portion of the transition up to Sit Fly without creating too much distance from the other flyer

-- Keeping your chin down during the beginning and middle of the transition will help give you the correct body position and allow you to maintain eye contact with the other flyer
+- Keep your chin down during the beginning and middle of the transition to create the correct body position and allow you to maintain eye contact with the other flyer

-- For the first several attempts at this exercise, it is better to err on the side of a little more separation after the half-eagle
+- For the first several attempts at this exercise, it is better to err on the side of a more separation after the Half Eagle

 - As you gain more experience, you can allow for less and less separation until you are simply switching places with the other flyer